JoannaLeng/module_tables/README.md

 `conda activate env-module-tool`

-To stop using that enviroment:
+To stop using that environment:

 `conda deactivate`